AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/MCP-Server/Custom-MCP-Tools.md

 # Custom MCP Tools

+> [!IMPORTANT]
+> **10.2.0 change:** Studio no longer includes the custom MCP-tool configuration page.
+The original content below is preserved to document behavior before 10.2.0 and does not apply to the current version.
+For current MCP integration, use `perigon agent init` and `perigon agent mcp`.

 Perigon includes several built-in MCP tools, primarily for generating ASP.NET Core code structures.

 In real-world development, you may need additional tools.
 Custom MCP tools allow you to extend functionality and meet specific requirements.